Trump bars Chinese-backed firm from buying U.S. chipmaker Lattice

 U.S. regulatory scrutiny grew after Reuters reported in November that Canyon Bridge was funded partly by capital from China's central government and had indirect links to its space program.

-U.S. defence officials subsequently raised concerns about the Lattice acquisition by a firm backed by the Chinese government.
+U.S. defense officials subsequently raised concerns about the Lattice acquisition by a firm backed by the Chinese government.

 Portland, Oregon-based Lattice makes chips known as field-programmable gate arrays, which allow companies to put their own software on silicon chips for different uses.
 It said it no longer sells chips to the U.S. military, unlike its two biggest rivals, Xilinx Inc and Intel Corp's Altera.